Skip to main content

 Mods can add custom conditions that can be used to lock entries or categories.
 To this end you need to:

-2. Create a custom condition class
+2. Create a custom condition class with ID, CODEC, and STREAM_CODEC

-3. Register the custom condition
+3. Register the condition via a dedicated registry class

 4. For datagen: create a condition model class